zilin1017/King-Street-Traffic-Pilot-Project/README.md

 ## Overview

+This repo contains project with the King Street Transit Pilot is a focused project designed to assess the impact of prioritizing trams over private vehicles on key transportation metrics, including reliability, speed, and capacity.

 ## File Structure

-- `data` contains the raw data as obtained from
+- `data` contains the raw data as obtained from Open Data Toronto.
+-  `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+- `other` contains details about LLM chat interactions, and sketches.
+- `Scripts` contains dataset visualization and model buildings.

+## Statement on LLM usage

+Usage of LLM is in others/LLM